Benefits & Leave 16 min

 • The incident or ailment occurred during agreed-upon work hours

-These requirements leave a lot of room for interpretation, especially for remote employees with a flexible schedule.
 Exact interpretations vary, but most follow the personal comfort doctrine.
-This means that certain non-work activities, like a coffee break or trip to the bathroom, aren’t considered a disruption and are, therefore, part of the usual workday.
+This means that certain non-work activities, like a coffee break or a trip to the bathroom, aren’t considered a disruption and are, therefore, part of the usual workday.

-Interpretations regarding what "counts” as a work-related injury vary.
+Interpretations regarding what counts as a work-related injury vary.
 Let’s look at a few examples of incidents where a workers’ comp claim may be valid:

 • An employee feels a strain in their shoulder and elbow after sitting and typing for hours.
 The employee may have a claim because it could be argued that the injury occurred as part of their work.